 (62) "Escarpment" means any naturally occurring slope greater than 50 percent that extends vertically 6 feet or more from toe to top, is characterized by a long cliff or steep slope that separates two or more comparatively level or gently sloping surfaces, and may intercept one or more layers that limit effective soil depth.

-(63) "Evapotranspiration-Absorption (ETA) System" means an alternative system consisting of a septic tank or other treatment facility, effluent sewer, and seepage bed or absorption trenches and designed to distribute effluent for evaporation, transpiration by plants, and absorption into the underlying soil.

-(64) "Existing Onsite Wastewater Treatment System" means any installed onsite wastewater treatment system constructed in conformance with the rules, laws, and local ordinances in effect at the time of construction.
+(63) "Existing Onsite Wastewater Treatment System" means any installed onsite wastewater treatment system constructed in conformance with the rules, laws, and local ordinances in effect at the time of construction.

-(65) "Existing System" means "existing onsite wastewater treatment system."
+(64) "Existing System" means "existing onsite wastewater treatment system."